STAND. COM. REP. NO. 1785

 begs leave to report as follows:

-The purpose and intent of this measure is to authorize a judge or magistrate to approve a search warrant based on sworn oral statements or electronic communications.
+The purpose and intent of this measure is to establish a Joint Committee on Judicial Selection

 Your Committee has amended this measure by: